Trump says he rejected Mexico request about border wall

 Trump is set to visit a prototype of his long-sought wall in the San Diego area on Tuesday.

-Reporting By Steve Holland; Editing by Daniel Wallis
+Reporting By Steve Holland; additional reporting by Julia Love; Editing by Daniel Wallis and Rosalba O'Brien